cvQuan28/Product-classification-system-by-code/README.md

 1. **QR Code Detection**:
    - The conveyor moves products under a camera.
    - The camera scans the QR code.
-   - The QR code is processed using a Visual Studio application.
+   - The QR code is processed using a lib in C# is Zxing

     ![QR Code Detection](images/qr_code_detection.png)